bhavyagupta515700/VivaSCM/README.md

-This project demonstrates basic git commands.
+This is my version of the README.